Please note, Person Detection is available with Premium Service only, click here to find out more.

 Why are my pets sometimes detected as people?

 Person detection uses advanced computer vision algorithms to identify people in your video and send you alerts.
 Sometimes, pets are incorrectly detected as people (vice versa).
-We’re continually tuning our algorithms to improve Person Detection accuracy, reducing false alerts, while providing you with security you can trust.
+We’re continually fine tuning our algorithms to improve Person Detection accuracy, reducing false alerts, while providing you with security you can trust.

 What happened to the motion notifications slider?